home with for sale sign

 The Lien Must Be Paid or Resolved Before Closing

-One alternative is to sell to a cash home buyer, who can purchase the property as-is without mortgage lender restrictions.
-Many cash buyers also work directly with lienholders to negotiate lien resolution, helping homeowners avoid delays and move forward with the sale more quickly.
+If you have enough equity the lien can be paid with your sale proceeds.
+If you don’t have enough equity, you may want to consider selling to a cash home buyer, who can purchase the property as-is without mortgage lender restrictions.
+Many cash buyers work directly with lienholders to negotiate lien resolution, helping homeowners avoid delays and move forward with the sale more quickly.

 Your Home Equity Determines Your Options